Learn Basic English

 Understanding the sound of words has at least 3 components: hearing the correct sounds (which might take practice), producing them, knowing how they transcribe to the alphabet.

-Once you are familiar with the sounds and can recognize words, we can start to notice that many of the words from the source and target language are similar; this is a good starting point because they’re easy to remember (we all ready have those words linked to plenty of emotions and actions in our own language).
+Once you are familiar with the sounds and can recognize words, we can start to notice that many of the words from the source and target language are similar; this is a good starting point because they’re easy to remember (we already have those words linked to plenty of emotions and actions in our own language).

 What words are true friends will vary depending on your source language.
 But if both share a root there is a high chance of having many true friends, whereas if they are very distant, it is likely that there are fewer.